CALewis1955/Philly-Crime-Incidents/README.md

 ## Setup

-  The setup guide from the Zoomcamp for installing Spark can be found here:  https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/05-batch/setup/linux.md.
-The setup guide from the Zoomcamp for installing PySpark can be found here:  https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/05-batch/setup/pyspark.md.
     The setup guide from the Zoomcamp for Mage can be found here:  https://github.com/mage-ai/mage-zoomcamp/blob/master/README.md.

   ## Issues Encountered During the Project
     Since the source files had a "gz" compressed extension, I assumed they would be large when uncompressed.
 This assumption was erroneous.
 In fact, when I tried to read one into Pandas, I got an error stating that the file was not compressed at all.
 It turns out that they are text files, even though they bear a "gz" extension.
 Also, each year's data was relatively small, so I did not have to use a generator to read the files without using all the memory.
 Nevertheless, when I tried to concatenate all years from 2006 through 2023, Mage froze up.
 So I ended up creating a Parquet file for each year in Google Cloud Storage and then doing a "UNION ALL" in BigQuery to create one dataset.